-Flathead County Search and Rescue started in 1947 with a general call for volunteers to assist with a search for a lost boy.
-The organization was started by the Sheriff, Dick Walsh.
-After the boy was found, Dick Walsh asked those who helped to leave their phone number in case they were needed again...and they were.
+Flathead County Search and Rescue (FCSAR) started in 1947 with a general call for volunteers to assist with a search for a lost boy.
+The organization was started by then-Sheriff Dick Walsh.
+After the boy was found, Dick Walsh asked those who helped to leave their phone number in case they were needed again and they were.

-Search and rescue started out in a private home with a telephone and a base radio.
+Initially, FCSAR started out in a private home with a telephone and a base radio.
 Through the years the operating costs have been covered by a small mill levy, donations, memorials, and fundraisers.
-The organization has grown into a highly specialized team, covering everything from water rescue, snow and technical rock rescue, county disaster, evacuation and emergency medical assistance.
+The organization has grown into a highly trained team covering everything from water rescues, technical rock rescue, county disaster response, evacuation, and emergency medical assistance.

-All members of Flathead Search and Rescue are CPR and First Aid certified, with roughly one-third being licensed as EMTs.
-In addition to providing initial medical care on Search & Rescue missions, FCSAR provides medical assistance for various community functions.
+All members of FCSAR are at least CPR/First Aid certified, but many have higher levels of training such as EMR, EMT, and even Paramedic.
+In addition to providing initial medical care on search & rescue missions, FCSAR provides medical assistance for various community functions.

-Like North Valley Rescue Association, FCSAR is responsible for its own section of the county, but both teams rely on each other and work together whenever the need arises.
-A number of responders are members of both agencies.
+FCSAR is responsible for its own section of the county, but Flathead and North Valley Rescue train and respond together whenever the need arises.
+A good number of responders are members of both agencies.